 - Constructing a barrier-separated bike/ped path from Castro Street in Richmond to Point Molate

-Drivers and people on bicycles will see major improvements on the Richmond-San Rafael Bridge, according to a plan to expand the eastbound shoulder into a working traffic lane during evening rush hour.
-Bicyclists, when the multi-year project is done, will be able to use the upper deck to continue their jaunts on the Bay Trail, which circles most of the 500 miles of San Francisco coastline.
-Mark Jones has more.
+Drivers have seen major improvements through the Richmond-San Rafael Bridge corridor, following work to expand the eastbound shoulder into a working traffic lane during evening rush hour.
+Bicyclists and pedestrians can use the upper deck to continue their explorations of the Bay Trail, which now totals some 360 miles of a planned 500-mile circuit of the San Francisco Bay shoreline.

-BATA is working in partnership with the California Department of Transportation, the Contra Costa Transportation Authority and the Transportation Authority of Marin to complete both the third lane for eastbound I-580 and the bicycle/pedestrian path.
+BATA worked in partnership with the California Department of Transportation, the Contra Costa Transportation Authority and the Transportation Authority of Marin to complete both the peak-period third lane on eastbound I-580 and the bicycle/pedestrian path.

-To save money and speed completion, BATA and its partners are performing the required permitting and environmental work for both projects simultaneously.
+To save money and speed completion, BATA and its partners performed the required permitting and environmental work for both projects simultaneously.
 Read the August 2016 Project Approval document.